Know Before You Go

 - Use insect and tick repellant.

-- Observe and follow trail signs and blazing.
+- Know your route and observe and follow trail signs and blazes.

 - Carry a map and compass.
 You can purchase maps from our Trail Store.